 The CME must consist of 50 hours of AMA Category I CME (Section 13.2.2 of the Board’s Rules and Regulations).

 The temporary permit allows you to practice until you have passed the Physician Assistant National Certifying Examination (PANCE) and your permanent license is issued.
 You may be granted a temporary license if you have:

 The temporary license remains valid until the examination results are available.
 If you fail the PANCE, the temporary license immediately becomes null and void and you must cease practicing as a PA.

 If you receive prescriptive authority, you may prescribe only non-controlled substances.
 To prescribe controlled substances in Delaware, you must have:

 If you practice at more than one business/practice, you need only a single CSR to prescribe at all of the locations.
 However, every Delaware location where controlled substances are dispensed/stored must be covered by a CSR.
-If no other practitioner (i.e., physician, PA or APRN) holds a Delaware CSR for a location where you will store/dispense, as well as prescribe, controlled substances, you must file for an additional CSR for the location.
+If no other practitioner (i.e., physician, PA or APRN) holds a Delaware CSR for a location where you will store/dispense, as well as prescribe, controlled substances, you must submit an additional CSR application for the location.

 To apply for a CSR(s), see Controlled Substances Registration – Physician Assistants.
 For Federal DEA registration, see DEA New Registration Applications.